Outgoing monotone geodesics of standard subspaces: Constructing symbols for positive Hankel operators

 \subsection{Constructing more symbols using projections}

-We now want to construct a more general class of symbols.
+We now want to construct a more general class of symbols than the ones in \fref{thm:SchoberOpValued}.
 For this, we need the following definition: \begin{definition} Let \(\cK\) be a complex Hilbert space and let \(\mu\) be a \(\cK\)-Carleson measure.
 Given a projection \(p \in B(\cK)\) and an operator \(C \in B((\textbf{1}-p)\cK,p\cK)\), we define

 \end{definition} The following theorem shows that as long as the so-defined functions are bounded, they define symbols of the positive Hankel operator \(H_\mu\): \begin{thm} Let \(\cK\) be a complex Hilbert space and let \(\mu\) be a \(\cK\)-Carleson measure.
 Further let \(p \in B(\cK)\) be a projection and let \(C \in B((\textbf{1}-p)\cK,p\cK)\).
 If \(p\cR_\mu(\textbf{1}-p)\) is bounded, then \(\beta(\mu,p,C)\) is a symbol for the Hankel operator \(H_\mu\). \end{thm} \begin{proof} One has